-This one is a bit tricky so don't break your heads on it.
+This one is a bit tricky so don't break your head on it.
 What’s important to understand is that there is only NOW.
 The past is gone and the future hasn’t happened.
 ‘Now’ is all you have.
 Use it wisely.

 And also, everything is a cycle, the concept of linear time does not exist.
 Everything has its opportunity to take place, it will come and go, and believe me, if you didn't learn the lesson the first time, don’t stress, you are spiraling back to the same experience.
 It's in your DNA.

 And don’t worry about where the journey takes you, worry about how you respond to what happens on the journey.

 Oops, I’ve just realized that this article is titled “The Seven Principles of Shamanism,” and I haven’t even begun to discuss them.

 I’ll get to them in Part 2 of this article, please stay tuned.

 Check out this book by James Enredy so long for more information: Shamanism for Beginners: Walking with the World’s Healers of Earth and Sky